leandromoreira/digital_video_introduction/README.md

 > **YCbCr 4:2:0 merge**
 >
-> Here's a merged piece of an image using YCbCr 4:2:0, notice that we only spent 12 bits.
+> Here's a merged piece of an image using YCbCr 4:2:0, notice that we only spend 12 bits per pixel.
 >
 > ![YCbCr 4:2:0 merge](/i/ycbcr_420_merge.png "YCbCr 4:2:0 merge")